-Empower Tennessee's financial instruments consist of grants receivable, accounts payable and accrued expenses.
-The recorded values of accounts receivable, accounts payable and accrued expenses approximate their fair values based on their short-term nature
+Empower Tennessee's financial instruments consist of grants receivable, accounts receivable, accounts payable and accrued expenses.
+The recorded values of the financial instruments approximate their fair values based on their short-term nature.

 Donated Services

 Officers, members of the Board of Directors and other members of the Organization have assisted the Organization in the accomplishment of its goals and objectives by the donation of their time and services.
 No amounts have been reflected in the financial statements as it was not practicable to determine the valuation of such services to the Organization, and the Organization exercises no significant control over the major elements of donated services.